philipithomas/www.philipithomas.com/_posts/2013-04-07-inbound-marketing-to-get-hired.md

 title: Using Inbound Marketing to Get A Job
 ---

-Two weeks ago, I decided that it was time for me to get a job.
-I graduate next month from engineering school, and I sought a software position at a startup.

-This wasn't my first time looking for a post-graduation job: I started looking back in November, and I had many problems - the main one being that the companies where I wanted to work lacked the runway to make hiring committments so far in advance.
+Next month I graduate from engineering school, so two weeks ago I started actively pursuing a software job for after graduation.
+This wasn't my first time looking for a post-graduation job: I started looking back in November, and I had many problems - the main one being that the startups where I wanted to work lacked the runway to make hiring committments so far in advance.
 The second difficulty I found with pursuing jobs at startups in November was that they were nowhere as good at the hiring process as large companies.

 So, I postponed my job search.
 I imposed a new start date of spring break with the hope that making a hiring committment a month out, rather than six, would be more realistic for startups.
 Realizing that I could use some cleverness to make the hiring process smoother, I implemented a variety of techniques inspired by inbound marketing to gain a foot in the door at my desired comapnies.
 I set up a landing page here on my personal website, multivariate tested a call to action with Optimizely, and tracked visitor engagement with Mixpanel.

-Overall, the experiment worked.
+It worked.

 ## Landing Page

-First, I built a landing page.
+First, I built a landing page here on my personal website.
 The goal was to engage visitors with content about my abilities and projects, then  drive them to contact me about an interview.

 <a href="/images/hire_me.jpg"><img src="/images/hire_me_small.jpg" alt="Hire Me Page" /></a>